rsksmart/devportal/docs/04-resources/06-guides/powpeg/pegin/leather.md

 See the [Viewing Peg-in Transaction Status](/resources/guides/powpeg/pegin/status) section for more information.

-**Now you have successfully performed a peg-in transaction using the PowPeg.**
+**Now you have successfully performed a peg-in transaction using the PowPeg App.**